 Oftentimes unforeseen problems arise after purchasing a home in the Dallas-Fort Worth Metro.
 Many times the defect or condition is not noticed by the buyer until many months after the purchase is made.
 If you are concerned with a real estate condition disclosure and feel that a condition existed and was apparent to the seller at the time you purchased the home, contact one of our Real Estate Attorneys today.

-The Arlington Real Estate Attorneys at The Farah Law Firm are available to review your disclosure, assess the situation, and evaluate your situation from a legal standpoint.
+The Texas Real Estate Attorneys at The Farah Law Firm are available to review your disclosure, assess the situation, and evaluate your situation from a legal standpoint.